Web Design Guidelines to Live (and Design) By

 We all know there are no “set” rules for designing a website.
 Like any other form of art (and advertisement), the design is completely subjective.
 However, there is one thing that ALL websites have in common: the need to get a certain message across.
 While the end action or conversion may be different (i.e. making a purchase vs. making a donation), each website is trying to relay a specific message to the visitor.

-That being said, it’s important that your websites follow some basic guidelines to not only get the message across, but to help increase actions and conversions.
+That being said, it’s important that your websites follow some basic web design guidelines to not only get the message across but to help increase actions and conversions.

 Guideline #1: Make your website easy to scan.

 An easily scanned website is always good to have.
-When I visit the homepage, or any other page, I like to be able to scan it and get a quick overview of what I can find.
-I’d like to be able to scan the page in a few seconds and get a good idea of what’s there and then move on if it’s not what I’m looking for (which leads to me to Guideline #2).
+When I visit the homepage or any other page, I like to be able to scan it and get a quick overview of what I can find.
+This is a core principle of effective responsive website design—ensuring content is structured in a way that works across devices and keeps users engaged.
+I’d like to be able to scan the page in a few seconds and get a good idea of what’s there and then move on if it’s not what I’m looking for (which leads me to Guideline #2).

 Guideline #2: Make sure it’s easy to find stuff (organize things simply).

 Make information on your website easy to find.
 Coming from the perspective of a typical website visitor, I can vouch for how frustrating it can be to search for something.
-If I’m not a brand-loyal customer, I will easily move onto the next website if I can’t find what I’m looking for within a minute or so.
-Too often designers (and their clients) want everything on the homepage.
+If I’m not a brand-loyal customer, I will easily move on to the next website if I can’t find what I’m looking for within a minute or so.
+This kind of behavior also impacts your SEO performance, as poor structure and high bounce rates can signal a bad user experience to search engines.
+Too often, designers (and their clients) want everything on the homepage.
 There’s just no way to manage this with growth and over time.
-Instead organize your content simply with sections, sub-sections, and pages, that make sense.
+Instead, organize your content simply with sections, sub-sections, and pages that make sense.

-Guideline #3: Make the website contents easy to share.
+Guideline #3: Make the website content easy to share.

 With the rise of social media, sharing has become easier than ever.
-If I see an article in an online newspaper, I have the option to share it with all my friends, relatives, etc. with a simple click.
-If your company relies heavily on word-of-mouth, having an easily shared content is a necessity (one quick suggestion I can make is to have all your social media accounts easily accessible from the homepage similar to this website).
+If I see an article in an online newspaper, I have the option to share it with all my friends, relatives, etc., with a simple click.
+If your company relies heavily on word-of-mouth, having easily shared content is a necessity.
+Integrating this into your broader social media marketing strategy helps extend your reach and bring more visibility back to your website (one quick suggestion I can make is to have all your social media accounts easily accessible from the homepage similar to this website).

 Guideline #4: Make your company and staff easy to contact.